rcsb/mmtf/spec.md

 ### TypedArray

 Typed arrays are not directly supported by the `msgpack` format.
 However it is straightforward to work with arrays of simple numeric types by re-interpreting the binary data in a `BinaryArray`.
-For example, in a `Float32Array` the first 4 bytes of a `BinaryArray` are interpreted as a 32-bit floating point number.
+For example, for a `Float32Array` groups of 4 bytes of a `BinaryArray` are interpreted as a 32-bit floating point numbers.
+Multi-byte types are always represented in big-endian format.

 #### Uint8Array